chadwcarlson/hugo-demo-theme/content/demos/security/deck.md

 type: deck
 notes:
   title: |
-    Whether your running an online store or a learning management systemes, the security of your application needs to be the highest priority.
+    Whether you're running an online store or a learning management systems, the security of your application needs to be the highest priority.
   problem: |
     Teams need to be able to know and verify that their sites are secure at all times.
 ---